yaronassa/SchemaPayloadGenerator/README.md

 The parser will resolve all local / remote references, $ref values, etc, so you don't need to prepare / change your schemas.

+### Predicting value count

+For large and complex schemas, the value generation process maybe extremely lengthy, and you might want to get a general sense of the expected payload count, before actually generating them.

+the `.calculatePayloadCount` method will do just that.
+It will attempt to short-circut many of the length generation process, where applicable, and quickly produce the expected payload count.

+All of the value generation customizations will be used, so you'll get an acurate prediction.
+This means, however, that if your customizations involve [producing your own values](##custom-type-specific-generators) for object / array type fields, or limiting their value generations through [custom functions](###value-combination-tweaks), `calculatePayloadCount` won't be much quicker than the actual value generation.

+This is because much of the "short-circuts" `calculatePayloadCount` uses regard the generic object and array value generations.
+If they are customized, the actual value generation will be run to determine the expected payload count.

 ### Generating values

 **Please note** Like the schema loading operations, the [`.generatePayloads`](https://yaronassa.github.io/SchemaPayloadGenerator/classes/schemapayloadgenerator.html#generatepayloads) command is asynchronous and returns a `Promise`.